RV RENTAL AUSTRALIA

 And here are links to other very helpful resources for finding and booking campsites:

-The main trouble many visitors face when driving in Australia is that they must drive on the left side of the road.
+The main trouble many visitors face when driving in Australia or New Zealand is that they must drive on the left side of the road.
 Not only is the traffic flip-flopped, but the steering wheel is on the other side of the vehicle — and the gear shift is at your left hand instead of your right.
 (Although the shifting pattern is the same; and the accelerator is still at the right foot, with the brake pedal off to its left.)
 It's virtually impossible to practice driving this way before arriving in a country where driving is on the other side; the best you can do is use mental imagery to shed the right-side-of-the-road mindset.
 Yet the adaptability of the human brain is remarkable.
 In a matter of days a North American or continental European, say, driving in Australia can largely supplant the mindset assumed over a whole lifetime.
-It reminds us of an experiment in which scientists asked a man to wear a contraption that inverted his vision.
-He agreed.
-At first, the upside down world confused the man so much he stumbled around and could hardly feed himself.
+It reminds us of an experiment in which scientists convinced a man to wear a contraption that inverted his vision.
+At first, the upsidedown world confused the man so much he stumbled around and could hardly feed himself.
 Within a week, however, he was functioning normally.
-When the scientists finally took the contraption off the man's head, the rightsideup world seemed upside down to him.
+When the scientists finally took the contraption off the man's head, the rightsideup world seemed upsidedown to him.
 Again he stumbled around and could hardly feed himself.
 In a couple of days the man re-adjusted to the base reality.
 If the human mind can adapt so quickly to the inversion of the whole world, surely you'll adapt to sitting on the right side of a vehicle, shifting with your left hand, and driving on the left side of the road.

 Not only will you quickly adapt, but the benefits of driving will counteract the anxiety you'll experience in the transition period.
 In the meantime, the right attitude can minimize both this anxiety and the real danger that fuels it.
 Be cool.
 Take your time.
 Most Aussies and Kiwis, experienced in motoring on the continent of Europe and/or North America, empathize with and are thus tolerant of disoriented foreign drivers.
 When someone does honk at you, open your smile like Crocodile Dundee's knife and wave at the irritated bloke like a bloody fool.
 Who cares?
 Remember, all will be OK as long as you don't hit anything.
 Soon you'll be zipping around like nothing.
 The whole experience will make for good stories when you get home, and the you'll feel a genuine and justified pride in your accomplishment.